alexdisdier/short-url/README.md

 # Synopsis

 This is an open source web app to shorten urls.
-I will be using ReactJS for the front-end and NodeJS for the back-end
+I used ReactJS for the front-end and NodeJS for the back-end

 ## Usage example